alsy22/Data-Science-practice/README.md

 ---

 ### 🎯 Purpose
 This repository documents my self‑learning journey in data science.
-Each notebook focuses on applying a specific method or concept to real or realistic datasets, emphasizing practical understanding over theoretical depth.
+Each notebook focuses on applying a specific method or concept to real or realistic datasets, emphasizing practical understanding.